niremanzahra/Hotel-Management/README.md

-# Hotel-Management
-This is a simple hotel management system made using Flask and SQLAlchemy.
-It allows users to:  Add rooms, Add guests,  Create and manage bookings  Prevent booking the same room on the same dates  Search bookings by guest name .
-We use SQLite just to ease the users.
+# Hotel Management System (Flask)

+This is a **simple Hotel Management System** built using **Flask** and **SQLAlchemy**.

+It allows users to:
+- Add rooms
+- Add guests
+- Create and manage bookings
+- Prevent double booking (same room on same dates)
+- Search bookings by guest name

+**Tech Stack:**
+- Python
+- Flask
+- SQLAlchemy
+- SQLite
+- HTML (Jinja templates)

+**How it works:**
+1. Users can manage hotel rooms
+2. Users can add guests
+3. Users can add bookings with date validation
+4. The system prevents overlapping bookings